dvkramer/Kramer-Intelligence/privacy.md

 **Children under 13**:
 Kramer Intelligence is **not intended** for children under the age of 13.
 We do not knowingly collect personal information from children under 13.

----

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
 Updates will be posted within the application along with a revised **"Last Updated"** date.

----

 ## Contact Us

-If you have any questions or concerns about this Privacy Policy, contact us at:
+If you have any questions or concerns about this Privacy Policy, contact us at **dvkramer@outlook.com**
-📧 **dvkramer@outlook.com**